epwalsh/obsidian.nvim/README.md

 #### Customizing note paths and IDs

-If you want to customize how the paths / unique IDs for new notes are created, set the configuration option `note_id_func` to your own function that takes an optional string (the title of the note) as input and returns a string representing a unique ID or path (relative to your vault directory).
+If you want to customize how the file names / unique IDs for new notes are created, set the configuration option `note_id_func` to your own function that takes an optional string (the title of the note) as input and returns a string representing a unique ID or file name / path (relative to your vault directory).

 For example: